johnconleth/DBSM/README.md

 **CLICK RUN ON SCHEDULE**
 When you click 'Run on Schedule' the program will run the backup automatically at 1.30AM and will run the uptime monitor every hour on the hour.

-**NOTE**
+**NOTES**
 I have not used a database so DBSM cannot remember the details you enter.
-If you close DBSM.exe you will have to enter all the detail again so I suggest you copy all the details into a text file and keep it with DBSM.exe so you can easily copy the detail back in after a server restart etc.
+If you close DBSM.exe you will have to enter all the details again so I suggest you copy all the details into a text file and keep it with DBSM.exe so you can easily copy the detail back in after a server restart etc.

+Notification emails come from noreply@YourWebsite.com so remember to whitelist these emails as they will most likely go straight into SPAM if you don't setup a rule to mark the emails as safe.